AUAP/AP2018_Submission/Final_Project/Readme.md

 * Be selective of your presentation items; present those you think are key to the class
 * Make sure you have tested your program in a classroom setting, such as projector, Internet connection, sound, slide, resolution etc.
-* Our internal examiner Marie Louise Juul Søndergaard will be there too.

 ## Timeline: